Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 <img class="float-right" src="{{ site.baseurl }}/assets/images/tools/grade/TRL_2_256w.png">
 **Proof-of-Concept-Grade** <img src="{{ site.baseurl }}/assets/images/tools/grade/TRL_2_32p.png"> *is a stage in which some preliminary form of a tool has been built, and the tool has been demonstrated to "work" by producing reasonalbe outputs for an example dataset.*

 The vast majority of research papers published in the riverscape sciences that use a tool the author(s) developed are using proof-of-concept-grade tools.
 That is to say, the results produced are scientifically defensible, the methods described are also defensible, and the investigators executed those methods with tools (e.g. source code and scripts) or workflows that they authored and developed.
-However, another investigator wishing to repeat the work or apply the workflow to their own dataset would  be unlikely able to *use* the tool of the authors (even if it was OpenSource) without signficant refactoring or manipulation.
+However, another investigator wishing to repeat the work or apply the workflow to their own dataset would  be unlikely able to *use* the tool of the authors (even if it was OpenSource) without significant refactoring or manipulation.

 -------